duanecilliers/Bedrock-and-Sage-Deploy/README.md

 ## Usage

-* Clone this repo into the root of your Bedrock project. `git clone git@bitbucket.org:signpost/bedrock-and-sage-deploy.git deploy`
+* Clone this repo into the root of your Bedrock project or add it as a submodule. `git clone git@bitbucket.org:signpost/bedrock-and-sage-deploy.git deploy` or `git submodule add git@bitbucket.org:signpost/bedrock-and-sage-deploy.git deploy`
 * Copy `example-general.conf` to `general.conf` and update the theme path.
 * Copy `example-env.conf` to `env.conf` and update the remote host and path.